Immersion Program in Value-Based Health Care

 - Implementing Value Based Health Care in a Perioperative Surgical Home

 - Analytics in VBHC and Patient-Reported Outcome Measures, or PROMs — Prakash Jayakumar, M.D., Ph.D.

 - Driving Change in Delivery and Payment Models — Prakash Jayakumar, M.D., Ph.D.

 - Reflections — Kevin Bozic, M.D., MBA, and Karl Koenig, M.D., M.S.

 About the Program

-The two-day Immersion Program in Value-Based Health Care is held throughout the year, and it brings together like-minded clinicians, payers/purchasers, digital health companies and others who are interested in health transformation related to musculoskeletal care.
+The two-day Immersion Program in Value-Based Health Care is held throughout the year and brings together like-minded clinicians, payers/purchasers, digital health companies and others who are interested in health transformation related to musculoskeletal care.
 Engage with leaders from the Musculoskeletal Institute — affiliated with Dell Med’s Department of Surgery and Perioperative Care — during sessions showcasing how to put value-based care models into practice.